Lockerbie: Battle of Dryfe Sands

 The population at the time of the 1841 census was 1,313 inhabitants.

 Lockerbie had been home to Scotland's largest lamb market since the 18th century but the arrival of the Caledonian Railway increased further its role in the cross-border trade in sheep.
 The railway also produced a lowering in the price of coal, allowing a gas works to be built in the town in 1855.

-Hallmuir Prisoner of War Camp
+Hallmuir prisoner of war camp

 About 1+1/2 mi south of Lockerbie, along the C92 road to Dalton, there are the remains of Hallmuir prisoner-of-war camp.
 After the Second World War, this camp housed Ukrainian soldiers from the Galician Division of the Waffen SS.
 They built a chapel from converted army huts.
 It was listed in 2003 as a Category B building.
 The chapel remains in use, currently holding Ukrainian services on the first Sunday of every alternate month.